BrianWhelanDublin/milestone-project-2/testing.md

   - ### EmailJS
     -  If an error occurs for the emailJs the browser should display an alert.
-    -  This alert lets the user know that an error has occured.
+    -  This alert lets the user know that an error has occurred.
-    - I've tested this out by delibrety causing an error.
+    - I've tested this out by deliberate causing an error.
     - the error then caused this to pop up across all booking forms.
       - ![Image of error message](assets/images/readme/features/contact-error.png)

  - ### Rest countries.
    - If an error occurs from the rest countries API the destination details section will fill with an error message.
-   - I've tested this by delibrety searching for a blank country.
+   - I've tested this by deliberate searching for a blank country.
    - The page then shows this.
      - ![Image of rest countries error message](assets/images/readme/testing/restcountries-error.png).

- - ### Google Maps and Places Api
+ - ### Google Maps and Places API
     - If there is an error searching for a map the map section will display a message telling the user there has been an error.
-    - Ive tested this by searching for a map with no coordinates to force an error.
+    - I've tested this by searching for a map with no coordinates to force an error.
     - The following message was shown.
        - ![Image of map error message](assets/images/readme/testing/map-error.png).
-    - If there is an error with the google places library an alert will show to let the user know an error had occured.
+    - If there is an error with the google places library an alert will show to let the user know an error had occurred.
     - I tested this by making an invalid search with one of the buttons.
-    - The following alert poped up.
+    - The following alert popped up.
       - ![Image of places error alert](assets/images/readme/testing/places-error.png).
     - Place results vary in some have an image and some do also some contain a website and others do.
-    - If they dont contain an image the result will let the user that there has been no image found for this place.
+    - If they don't contain an image the result will let the user that there has been no image found for this place.
       - ![Image of no picture for this place](assets/images/readme/testing/no-pic-result.png).
-    - if they dont't contain a website link the user will be told that no website is available for this place.
+    - if they don't contain a website link the user will be told that no website is available for this place.
       - ![Image of no website result](assets/images/readme/testing/no-web-result.png).
     - I have completed serval searches to test that this function is working.

  - ### Destination Page Error.
-   - If the user gets to the destination page with no code in the url, or a wrong code the page will fill with the error message.
+   - If the user gets to the destination page with no code in the URL, or a wrong code the page will fill with the error message.
-   - I have tested this numerous times by visiting the page with no code in the url and with an invalid code.
+   - I have tested this numerous times by visiting the page with no code in the URL and with an invalid code.
-   - No code in url:
+   - No code in URL:
      - ![Image of no code in destination url](assets/images/readme/testing/no-code.png).
    - Invalid code:
      - ![Image of invalid code in destination url](assets/images/readme/testing/invalid-code.png).